 Job and Type

-Most print jobs fall into these three categories.
-Photos or high quality color printing.
-Resumes, letterhead, or other documentation where quality is important.
-Finally, everything else.
-Such as emails, directions, or other information to file.
 There is a paper for each of those purposes.
 There may be some overlap such as an invoice doesn’t need to be printed on premium paper.
 But in general those categories will help decide which paper to use.

 Another way to save on printing costs is to print only the color images on higher quality paper then inserting them post production into the rest of the document.
-Make sure the brightness is the same for both the color and black & white paper you use.
+Make sure the brightness is the same for both the color and black & white pages you use.

 Paper Tips